VitalyKay/devops-netology/README.md

 --ignore-removal
 Update the index by adding new files that are unknown to the index and files modified in the working tree, but ignore files that have been removed from the working tree.
 This option is a no-op when no <pathspec> is used.

-This option is primarily to help users who are used to older versions of Git, whose "git add <pathspec>…?" was a synonym for "git add --no-all <pathspec>…?", i.e. ignored removed files.
+This option is primarily to help users who are used to older versions of Git, whose "git add <pathspec>вЂ¦?" was a synonym for "git add --no-all <pathspec>вЂ¦?", i.e. ignored removed files.

 -N
 --intent-to-add
 Record only the fact that the path will be added later.
 An entry for the path is placed in the index with no content.
 This is useful for, among other things, showing the unstaged content of such files with git diff and committing them with git commit -a.

 --refresh
-Don’t add the file(s), but only refresh their stat() information in the index.
+DonвЂ™t add the file(s), but only refresh their stat() information in the index.

 --ignore-errors
 If some files could not be added because of errors indexing them, do not abort the operation, but continue adding the others.
 The command shall still exit with non-zero status.
 The configuration variable add.ignoreErrors can be set to true to make this the default behaviour.